 Privacy is our priority.

+Auspicious Lab offering most common kinds of STD testing in Houston.
 We know that an STD (STI) test can be embarrassing, so patient privacy is a priority with us.
 At Auspicious Laboratory, we understand our patients’ concerns and we strictly follow HIPAA rules, keeping each patient’s personal information very confidential.
 For self-paying patients, a doctor’s referral is not required.
 Any or all medical records are released only to the patient.

+We are located close to Bellaire, TX and pleased to serve communicaties.
 As long as you’re sexually active, you should be tested for STDs at least once a year.
 If you have more than one partner, share intravenous (IV) needles, or don’t always practice safer sex by using a condom each time you have intercourse, you should be tested every 3 to 6 months.

 * All adults and adolescents from ages 13 to 64 should be tested at least once for HIV